bup/bup/Documentation/bup-get.1.md

     pack.compression or core.compression, or 1 (fast, loose
     compression).

-\--ignore-missing
+\--missing <fail|ignore>
-:   ignore missing objects encountered during a transfer.
-Currently
+:   when missing objects are encountered during a transfer, either
+    `fail` (exit with nonzero status, the default) or `ignore` them.
-    only supported by `--unnamed`, and potentially *dangerous*.
+    The latter is currently only supported by `--unnamed`, and is potentially *dangerous*.

 # EXAMPLES